-Spinifex roots go down a long way: approximately 3 metres.
+Spinifex roots go down a long way: approximately 3 meters.
 Generally the roots develop from the same nodes as the shoots so that each shoot has its own personal water supply.
 The spiky leaves contain a lot of silica which makes them stiff and rigid.

-Spinifex is tough and indigestible to most animals except termites.
-These tiny grazers thrive on the Spinifex litter.
-A grass that's very poor in nitrogen and phosphorus poses no problems for them.
-Desert Aboriginal people collect certain species of Spinifex and bash it with a stick on a clean surface to begin the extraction of resin which occurs at the base of the stems.
+which occurs at the base of the stems.
 The chaff is heated with a fire stick causing the resin to melt.
 It is then rolled into a ball and used as an adhesive, mainly for attaching stone cutting chips to wooden implements such as spears.

-Needle Grass- triraphis mollis
+Needle Grass- Triraphis mollis

 A tufted perennial grass-like herb.
 Grows 0.3-0.45 m high.
 Flowers are purple-green from May to Sep.
 Red sand, loam, clay, sandstone.
-Coastal sand dunes, creek floodouts.
+Coastal sand dunes, creek flood outs.